...

 Experience Unexplained Physical Changes

-Since this drug often causes nausea and vomiting, many people using heroin lose their appetite.
+Since this drug often causes nausea and vomiting, many people who use this lose their appetite.
 Because of this, most people who abuse this drug lose weight.
-Weight loss is often one of the first physical signs and symptoms of heroin addiction that family members notice.
-Moreover, many heroin users appear tired and look older than their actual age.
+Weight loss is often one of the first physical signs and symptoms of this drug addiction that family members notice.
+Moreover, many users appear tired and look older than their actual age.
 They may have dark circles around their eyes and a pale complexion.
-Some might even have a bluish tint to their skin because of how heroin affects heart rate and blood pressure.
+Some individuals may exhibit a bluish tint to their skin due to the impact on their heart rate and blood pressure.

-Other unexplained physical changes commonly linked with heroin include:
+Other unexplained physical changes commonly linked with this kind of drug include:

 • Difficulty breathing.